Fazendaaa/Succubus/docs/company.md

 - You have a current running Project in which many developers are having issues in CI/CD because they missed some dependency just by adding it to their machines
 - You cannot easily test many different package/languages versions without having headaches when everything fails
+- You want to enjoy the "container way of life" benefits without having to training your whole team to do so
+- Run your whole Project in a different CPU architecture?
+No problem, *"the king is dead, long live the king"*
+- Want to try [GraalVM](https://www.graalvm.org/) without having to install it?
+Or even removing after you decided to stay the way things are?
+No problems

 ## Due diligence

 > This code is Free and Open Source Software (FOSS) and always will be!

 The whole idea behind this project is to allow many people to better understand the container technology and better fit it to their needs, in every single imaginable project that there's out there.
-That's why a solid implementation is needed and that's also one of the reasons that this project uses
+That's why a solid implementation is needed and that's also one of the reasons that Succubus uses Succubus to maintain itself.

 ## Zero Trust